PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/wiki/Graph.markdown

 This connections are undirected, they have no direction; the two proteins are just related to each other. <br>
 <p>
-Proteins can participate with multiple roles in a chemical reaction: input (reactant), output (product), catalyst, regulator.
+Proteins can participate with multiple roles in a chemical reaction:

+* input (reactant)
+* output (product)
+* catalyst
+* regulator

-They participate either directly or as components of a complex.
-This generates multiple possibilities on how a protein participates in a reaction:
+Proteins participate independently or as components of a complex or entity set:

 * (Reaction)--(Protein)
 * (Reaction)--(Complex)--(Protein)